 Mr. Rich started as a Times Op-Ed columnist in January 1994.
 From 1999 to 2003, he was also a senior writer for The New York Times Magazine, a dual title that was a first for The Times.
 Before writing his column, Mr. Rich served as The Times’s chief drama critic beginning in 1980, the year he joined the paper.
 In collaboration with Adam Moss, now the editor of New York, Mr. Rich served an advisory role in revamping The Times’s daily and Sunday cultural report in 2003-2005 and also was a front-page columnist for the Sunday Arts & Leisure section as part of that section’s redesign and expansion.

 Among other honors, Mr. Rich received the George Polk Award for commentary in 2005.
 In 2011 he received the Goldsmith Career Award for Excellence in Journalism from Harvard University.
+In 2015 he was inducted into the Theatre Hall of Fame.
 He has written about politics and culture for many publications.
 His book The Greatest Story Ever Sold: The Decline and Fall of Truth in Bush’s America was published by Penguin Press in 2006.
 His childhood memoir, Ghost Light, was published in 2000 by Random House.
 A collection of Mr. Rich’s drama reviews, Hot Seat: Theater Criticism for The New York Times, 1980-1993, was published by Random House in 1998.
 His book The Theatre Art of Boris Aronson, co-authored with Lisa Aronson, was published by Knopf in 1987.

 Since 2008, Mr. Rich has also been a creative consultant at HBO, where he helps initiate and develop new programming.
 He is an executive producer of two HBO projects: Veep, the Emmy-nominated comedy series satirizing Washington and starring Julia Louis-Dreyfus; and Six by Sondheim, the Peabody Award-winning documentary about Stephen Sondheim.